glella/primes/README.md

 - Rust has a much simpler 1:1 model where each thread equates to an operating system thread as it tries to keep a very minimal runtime, with the Rayon library providing access to a model closer to Go ("It guarantees data-race free executions and takes advantage of parallelism when sensible, based on work-load at runtime.")

+- Zig - used for concurrency:  Thread pool for parallel execution, WaitGroup for synchronization and Mutex for thread safety while getting results from threads.

 - Crystal's model is based on Go's in terms of syntax.
 Very easy to get going.
 Experimental multithreading now.
 Before it had concurrency support but not parallelism: several tasks can be executed, and a bit of time will be spent on each of these, but two code paths are never executed at the same exact time.
 To achieve concurrency, Crystal has fibers.
 A fiber is in a way similar to an operating system thread except that it's much more lightweight and its execution is managed internally by the process.